-Lavender recipes abound here at Waxing Kara.
-Lavender is our favorite herb and main fragrance in our Peace of Mind Collection!
+Lavender is our favorite herb and the main fragrance in our Peace of Mind Collection!
 At our Chesterhaven Beach Farm, we grow around 500 lavender plants.
 These lavender plants produce a large crop of flowers every summer that we harvest, dry, and process for later use throughout the year.
-These plants are grown organically, without the use of chemicals or pesticides; this means it is safe to use lavender in our products.
-We use lavender in our Calming Mask and Lavender Honey Lollipops.
+These plants are grown organically, without chemicals or pesticides; it is safe to use Lavender in our products.
+We use Lavender in our Calming Mask and Lavender Honey Lollipops.
+Lavender recipes abound here at Waxing Kara.

-Lavender is a beautiful and useful herb to grow at your home.
+Lavender is a beautiful and functional herb to grow in your home.
 As long as you have a bright and sunny area with good soil drainage for this crop, rocky or sandy soil is ideal, as the plants don’t need a lot of fertilizer and water.
-The plants can also be grown well in terra cotta pots, as they allow the plants to be moved into the sun when needed, and for water to drain away quickly.
+The plants can also be grown well in terra cotta pots, as they allow the plants to be moved into the sun when needed and for water to drain away quickly.
 To learn more about growing Lavender, read about Growing Lavender.

-Each June, the lavender crop at Chesterhaven Beach Farm is in full bloom.
+Each June, the lavender crop at Chesterhaven Beach Farm is full bloom.
 We harvest and dry each plant for our products throughout the year.
-While there are many uses for lavender flowers, our primary purpose for growing it is to provide food to the bees.
+While there are many uses for lavender flowers, our primary purpose for growing them is to provide food to the bees.
 It stimulates the bees.

-Do you know that there are dozens of uses of the lavender plant?
+Do you know that there are dozens of uses for the lavender plant?
 Use it to:

 1. Make Bug Repellent